dbeaver/cloudbeaver/README.md

 ## Changelog

+### CloudBeaver 21.0.5 - 2021-06-30
+- Query execution plan was added.
+- Option to show/hide password in the connection dialog was added.
+- Minor UI fixes and improvements.

 ### CloudBeaver 21.0.3 - 2021-06-11

 - Filtering and Ordering from the context menu were added for the data editor .